paarthbhatt/Netflix-data-files/README.md

 - Rating
 - Duration
 - Description
-- Type

 Using Python, the data is processed and analyzed to uncover patterns, trends, and insights.
-Additionally, machine learning algorithms are used to generate personalized recommendations and analytics which can be used for industrial practices and strategies.
+Additionally, machine learning algorithms are used to generate personalized recommendations and analytics.

 ## Features